PaulaLA22/IsItReal-RV/README.md

 # isItReal
-VR-MR experience about derealization and depersonalization
+VR-MR experience about derealization and depersonalization.
+It's still in an early stage of development.